cryptedx/copilot-orchestra/Conductor.agent.md

 - Provide the user's request and any relevant context
 - Instruct to gather comprehensive context and return structured findings
 - Tell them NOT to write plans, only research and return findings
+- If the planning-subagent determines a clarification is required from the user, it should surface the concise question/options back to the Conductor so the Conductor can elicit the answer via MCP; the planning-subagent must not expect free-text chat replies directly from the user.

 **implement-subagent**: